Sam Sullivan: Transcribimus

 In June 2012, Sullivan began hiring individuals and later recruiting volunteers to transcribe handwritten Vancouver City Council Minutes from 1886 to 1891.
 His goal was to make the achievements of David Oppenheimer, Vancouver's second Mayor, accessible online free of charge to the public.
 In December 2015 he announced the completion of the first four years of Minutes and the creation of Transcribimus to recruit more volunteers to transcribe additional handwritten documents of Vancouver.
-Transcribimus is a network of over 20 volunteers that has transcribed 2,500 pages of handwritten documents.
+Transcribimus is a network of over 100 volunteers that have completed 7000 pages of handwritten Vancouver City Council minutes from 1886 to 1901.

 Kumtuks Educational Series

 In January 2016, Sullivan began publishing Kumtuks, a Chinook Jargon word meaning "knowledge".
 The series includes a video channel and articles about British Columbia's history, public policy, and general knowledge.
+Kumtuks videos have been viewed over 2 million times on various social media platforms and are often used by teachers.

 Provincial politics

 In November 2012, Sullivan announced he would seek the BC Liberal Party nomination in Vancouver-False Creek after the current incumbent Mary McNeil said she would not be seeking a second term in the 2013 British Columbia general election.
 Sullivan's main competition for the nomination was Lorne Mayencourt.
 Sullivan defeated Mayencourt by a vote of 273 to 202, with commercial litigation lawyer Brian Fixter coming in third.
 Sullivan went on to win the election, receiving 11,328 votes, with the NDP candidate Matt Toner receiving 7,981 votes.